-In 2016, we entered into an employment agreement with Katherine Butkevich, who served as our Chief Executive Officer from March 30, 2016 through December 22, 2016 (the "Butkevich Employment Agreement") and Maoji (Michael) Wang, who became our Chief Executive Officer effective December 22, 2015 (the "Wang Employment Agreement").
-We have also previously entered into employment agreements with (i) James Kirsch, our Co-Chairman of the Board, who served as our Chairman and Chief Executive Officer through March 30, 2016; (ii) Star Jones, our President; and (iii) David Mecklenburger, who served as our Chief Financial Officer through December 31, 2016 (each such agreement, a "2014 Employment Agreement," collectively, the "2014 Employment Agreements."
+In 2016, we entered into an employment agreement with Maoji (Michael) Wang, who became our Chief Executive Officer effective December 22, 2016 (the "Wang Employment Agreement").
+We have also previously entered into employment agreements with (i) James Kirsch, our Co-Chairman of the Board, who served as our Chairman and Chief Executive Officer through March 30, 2016 and (ii) Star Jones, our President (each such agreement, a "2014 Employment Agreement," collectively, the "2014 Employment Agreements."